wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-authentication-for-messaging/includes/4-implement-multifactor-exchange.md

     All Microsoft 365 plans
   :::column-end:::
   :::column:::
-    Use security defaults, which require MFA for all user accounts.

-You can also configure per-user MFA on individual user accounts, but this method isn't recommended.
+    Use security defaults, which require MFA for all user accounts.You can also configure per-user MFA on individual user accounts, but this method isn't recommended.
   :::column-end:::
   :::column:::
     Small business